juliendelplanque/Essence/repository/Essence.package/EssXMLExporter.class/README.md

-I visit EssCar, EssRefuelling and EssDocument objects to convert them to XML.
+I visit EssCar, EssRefuelling, EssMaintenance and EssDocument objects to convert them to XML.